mnov88/gdpred/content/Articles/Article 98.md

 ---
 title: "Article 98"
  subtitle: "Review of other Union legal acts on data protection"
 tags:
   - article
+type: "article"
 ---
 ## Review of other Union legal acts on data protection